Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Cross-Cutting Cryptographic Interpretation

 \subsection{Transport-related overhead versus cryptographic cost}

-A tempting simplification in post-quantum TLS evaluation is to treat certificate overhead primarily as a wire-cost problem.
-The data support a more qualified reading.
+Post-quantum TLS evaluation can easily reduce certificate overhead to wire cost.
+The data support a more limited interpretation.
 Transport-related overhead is relevant and, outside the heavy regime, often highly informative.
 It is not sufficient to explain the catastrophic behavior associated with leaf-SLH scenarios.